 A motion is simply when one party asks the court to do something or make the opposing party do something.

 During the pretrial period of the Virginia contested divorce process, either spouse can file motions making various requests.
 Common pretrial motions include continuances, motions to compel discovery, and motions for

 Basically, this is the period where each side is gathering evidence and preparing their legal strategy.

 Step 5 – Experts are asked to testify

 During the Virginia contested divorce process, it may be beneficial to bring in experts to testify at trial on one of the spouse’s behalf.
 Experts can be used to testify on both financial and medical matters.

-While experts can be expensive, the determination of a spouses earning capacity is very important when determining alimony and spousal support.
+While experts can be expensive, the determination of each

 Discovery is one of the most crucial periods of the Virginia contested divorce process.